Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Introduction

 The research efforts in ageing and other biomedical areas greatly increased the magnitude and complexity of available biological data; as a solution, Machine Learning (ML) has emerged as a powerful tool to facilitate the analysis of large-scale biological datasets and uncover hidden patterns \cite{angermueller2016deep, shastry2020machine}.
 ML techniques have been widely applied in ageing-related research, including the prediction of lifespan of model organisms, the identification of molecular signatures of ageing, and the association of metabolic pathways with ageing-related diseases \cite{kern2024machine, fabris2017review}.

-In the particular topic of Dietary Restriction, Magdaleno et al. \cite{vega2022machine} recently employed ML to classify ageing-related genes into DR-related and non-DR-related genes, in order to identify candidate DR-related genes among ageing-related genes not currently annotated as DR-related.
-Utilizing various biological features, such as pathway information from PathDIP \cite{rahmati2017pathdip}, Gene Ontology (GO) terms \cite{ashburner2000gene}, KEGG pathways \cite{kanehisa2000kegg}, or coexpression data, they trained decision tree-based ensemble classifiers to ultimately produce a ranking of candidate novel DR-related genes.
-For this purpose, a binary classification task was modelled, and it was assumed during training by that all ageing-related genes with an absence of experimental evidence of DR-relatedness are non-DR-related.
-However, as the authors acknowledge, an absence of evidence does not equate to evidence of absence of DR-relatedness.
+In the particular topic of DR, Magdaleno et al. \cite{vega2022machine} recently employed ML to classify ageing-related genes into DR-related and non-DR-related genes, in order to identify candidate DR-related genes among ageing-related genes not currently annotated as DR-related.
+Utilizing various biological features, such as pathway information from PathDIP \mbox{\cite{rahmati2017pathdip}}, Gene Ontology (GO) terms \mbox{\cite{ashburner2000gene}}, KEGG pathways \mbox{\cite{kanehisa2000kegg}}, or coexpression data, they trained decision tree-based ensemble classifiers under a binary classification task to ultimately produce a ranking of promising DR-related genes for wet-lab verification.

+However, the pipeline described in \mbox{\cite{vega2022machine}} holds a significant limitation: to provide training examples with binary labels to the classifier, Magdaleno et al. assumed that all ageing-related genes without experimental evidence of DR-relatedness can be considered as non-DR-related, i.e. labelled as negative training examples.
+As the authors acknowledge, an absence of evidence does not equate to evidence of absence of DR-relatedness, meaning the classifier was trained with an unknown amount of incorrectly labelled negative examples, hindering its learning and therefore its ability to correctly identify new DR-related genes.

-This type of data, commonly referred to as Positive-Unlabelled (PU) data, corresponds to cases where a subset of the examples are labelled as known positives and, while the rest is unlabelled \cite{elkan2008learning}, it is assumed to contain both negative and positive examples.
-This is common in bioinformatics, due to the high cost of obtaining annotations through wet-lab experimentation \cite{li2022positive}, but ignoring the unlabelled data or simply treating it as negative (as usual in the literature) can lead to biased and suboptimal models in many ML tasks \cite{kiryo2017positive}.
-As a solution, Positive-Unlabelled learning is a Machine Learning paradigm specifically designed for improving the quality and predictive power of classifiers in settings that involve PU data, acknowledging unlabelled examples as such throughout the ML pipeline \cite{bekker2020learning}.
+This type of data, commonly referred to as Positive-Unlabelled (PU) data, corresponds to cases where a subset of the examples are labelled as known positives and, while the rest is unlabelled and comprises both negative and positive examples \cite{elkan2008learning}.
+This is common in bioinformatics due to the cost of obtaining annotations through wet-lab experimentation \cite{li2022positive}, but ignoring unlabelled data or treating it as negative (as usual in the literature) leads to biased and suboptimal models in many ML tasks \cite{kiryo2017positive}.
+As a solution, PU Learning is an ML paradigm specifically designed for improving the quality and predictive power of classifiers in settings that involve PU data, acknowledging unlabelled examples as such throughout the ML pipeline \cite{bekker2020learning}.